OpenDroneMap/ClusterODM/docs/aws.md

 * Select/Create a VPC in which the resources will operate.
 * Select/Create a subnet within the VPC.
 * Create a security group in this region, VPC, and subnet which allows inbound access from your ClusterODM master instance on TCP port 3000.
 Note the name of the security group not the ID.
 * Create an S3 bucket in this region to handle results.
-Don't configure this bucket to block public access.
+If you don't specify an ACL, we will default to 'public-read', which requires public read access enabled for your bucket.
 * Select an AMI (machine image) to run - Ubuntu has a [handy AMI finder](https://cloud-images.ubuntu.com/locator/ec2/).
 * Create an IAM account for ClusterODM to use, which has EC2 and S3 permissions.
 * Create a ClusterODM configuration json file as below.